Regularity and pointwise convergence for dispersive equations on Riemannian symmetric spaces of compact type: Introduction

 Any element of $L^2(\X)$ is naturally identified with an element of $L^2(U)$ which is right $K$-invariant.
 We now focus our attention to more symmetric initial data, namely elements of $L^2(U)$ which are $K$-biinvariant, that is, both left and right $K$-invariant.
 In the special case when rank$(\X)=1$, the algebraic notion of $K$-biinvariance has an interesting connection with the geometry of the two-point homogeneous spaces $\X$.
 For a fixed origin $o \in \X$, $U$ can be identified as the maximal connected group of isometries of $\X$ and $K$ as the stabilizer of $o$ in $U$.
 Moreover, by the two-point homogenity, $K$ fixes $o$ and acts transitively on the set of points at a given distance from $o$.
 Thus $K$-biinvariant functions on $U$ can be identified with functions on $\X$ radial around $o$, that is functions $f$ on $\X$ such that $f(x)$ only depends on the geodesic distance of $x$ from $o$.
 Henceforth, we will refer to such functions simply as radial functions.

 Due to the extra symmetry, one may expect an improvement of the sufficiency bound while specializing to $K$-biinvariant initial data, compared to the general case treated in Theorem \ref{result1}.
 This was recently studied for the Schr\"odinger equation on the sphere $\Sb^d$ by Chen-Duong-Lee-Yan, where they proved the sufficiency of the bound $\alpha>1/3$ for such functions \cite[Theorem 1.3]{CDLY}.
-Our next result generalizes their result to other rank one Riemannian symmetric spaces of compact type not only for the Schr\"odinger equation but also for other PDEs such as the Boussinesq equation and the Beam equation: \begin{theorem} Let $\X=\Sb^d,\:P^d(\R),\:P^4(\C),\:P^8(\Hb)$ or $P^{16}(Cay)$.
+Our next result generalizes their result to all rank one Riemannian symmetric spaces of compact type not only for the Schr\"odinger equation but also for other PDEs such as the Boussinesq equation and the Beam equation: \begin{theorem} Let $\X$ be a rank one Riemannian symmetric space of compact type.
 For the Schr\"odinger equation, the Boussinesq equation and the Beam equation, the pointwise convergence of the solution to its initial data,

 holds for almost every $x \in \X$, whenever $f \in H^\alpha(\X)$ is $K$-biinvariant with $\alpha > 1/3$. \end{theorem}

 Theorems \ref{result1} and \ref{result2} yield sufficient conditions on the regularity threshold to guarantee pointwise convergence almost everywhere, which by standard arguments (for instance see the proof of Theorem 5 of \cite{Sjolin}) boils down to obtaining $H^\alpha(\X) \to L^p(\X)$ (for some $p \ge 1$) boundedness results for the maximal function: